plblum/jivs/docs/Understanding_Builder.md

 * You want to understand how jivs-builder improves the configuration developer experience.
 * You want to extend the fluent syntax to support your own Condition or Validator.
 * You want to generate configuration separately from jivs-engine, such as JSON created by Node.js or a build step.
-* You want to better understand the architecture and codebase surrounding builders and model rules.
+* You want to better understand the architecture and codebase surrounding builders and ValueHostRulesBase.

 This README introduces those areas.
 The source code comments go deeper into implementation details.